 SELECT /*+parallel(auto)*/ c1, SUM(distinct c2) FROM t1 GROUP BY c1;

-Note: In some scenarios, parallel execution is not supported.
-Even if parallel execution is specified using the PARALLEL hint, the execution plan may disable parallel execution.
+Note: In some scenarios, parallel execution is not supported, and even if you specify the PARALLEL hint to enable parallel execution, the execution plan may still disable parallel execution.

 Syntax